oscarm524/oscarm524/README.md

 Hello there,

 My name is Oscar Aguilar.
-I'm originally from Peru, but I moved to USA when I was 18 years old.
+I'm originally from Peru; I moved to USA when I was 18 years old.
+I'm a fan of applied mathematics.
 I'm a data scientist and an assistant professor of analytics.
 I’m interested in applied statistics, machine learning and math-finance.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=oscarm524&count_private=true&theme=tokyonight&showicons=true)]()